 Advertising watchdog’s helmet ruling threatens the promotion of normal cycling

-The ASA also ruled that the cyclist's position on the road in the advert was unsafe.
-CTC believes this is at odds with UK-wide national standards for cycle training, which CTC was instrumental in developing, and which are now backed by the UK and Scottish Governments.
+They have also issued a ruling on the cyclists’ position on the road which is at odds with UK-wide national standards for cycle training, which CTC was instrumental in developing, and which are now backed by the UK and Scottish Governments.

-The ASA has therefore told Cycling Scotland that any future ads featuring cyclists should be shown wearing helmets and placed in ‘the most suitable cycling position’, which the ASA believes is towards the side of the road.
+As a result, the ASA told Cycling Scotland that any future ads featuring cyclists should be shown wearing helmets and placed in ‘the most suitable cycling position’, which the ASA believes is towards the side of the road.

 The latest data on cycle helmet use across Britain suggests that under a third of people wear helmets.
-In the Netherlands, where over a quarter of all trips are made by cycle, cycle safety is far better than in Britain, while helmet use for day-to-day cycling trips is almost non-existent.
+In the Netherlands, where cycling is considered a normal activity and where over a quarter of all trips are made by cycle, helmet use is almost non-existent among those cycling for day-to-day journeys.